stacks-network/docs/concepts/sbtc/operations/withdrawal.md

 ## Process Overview

 The withdrawal process begins when a user initiates a Clarity contract call.
 This call triggers a series of events that culminate in the user receiving BTC in their specified Bitcoin address.
 The process requires six Bitcoin block confirmations to complete.
-After these confirmations, sBTC Bootstrap Signers create the withdrawal transaction on the Bitcoin network.
+After these confirmations, sBTC Signers create the withdrawal transaction on the Bitcoin network.

 ## Withdrawal Confirmation

 The requirement for six block confirmations serves multiple important purposes.
 First, it ensures the finality of the Stacks transaction, preventing any potential reversals or conflicts.
 Second, it mitigates issues that could arise from potential Bitcoin forks by allowing sufficient time for network stability.
-Lastly, it provides sBTC Bootstrap Signers with ample time to verify and process the withdrawal request accurately.
+Lastly, it provides sBTC Signers with ample time to verify and process the withdrawal request accurately.

 ## Failure Cases